-It is necessary to record the number of hours the motor is running in order to determine when bearing relubrication is required.
+It is recommended to record the number of hours the motor is running in order to determine when bearing relubrication is required.

-If the motor is not running continuously, the date of installation must be recorded, since relubrication is recommended every six months, even when motor was never run during this time.
+If the motor is not running continuously, installation time must be recorded, since relubrication is recommended every six months, even when motor was never run during this time.

 Beware of all rotation parts!

-Grease can cause skin and eye irritation.
-Follow all safety precautions specified by the grease manufacturer.
+Grease can cause skin and eye irritation Follow all safety precautions specified by the grease manufacturer.

-14.1 SHIELDED/SEALED BEARINGS
+SHIELDED/SEALED BEARINGS

-Small motors (frame 80-132) when fitted with ZZ/2Z bearings, greased for life must be replaced after 20,000 running hours.
+Small motors (frame 80 up to 132) are usually fitted with ZZ/2Z bearings, greased for useful life and must be replaced after 20.000 running hours.
 Check motor nameplate for determining the used bearing type.

-14.2 MACHINES FITTED WITH GREASE NIPPLES
+MACHINES FITTED WITH GREASE NIPPLES